boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 `newName` (optional): the new name of the player.

-`data` (optional): the object containing the additional information.
+`data` (optional): additional information associated to the player.

 #### Leaving a room